 Ninja Coffee Maker FAQs

 No, a true espresso is made with at least 9 bars of pressure, and the Ninja machines currently on the market do not have this capability.
-That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes.
+That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes and mochas.
 The Dual Brew Pro and 10 Cup Specialty are good examples.

 No, unfortunately the Ninja easy frothers do not heat milk.
 If you wish to top off your drink with warm, frothed milk, you will need to heat it before frothing.

 Yes, use the “rich brew” option on your machine for a stronger coffee.

 - Does the warming plate shut off automatically?

 Most Ninja machines with warming plates automatically shut-off 2 hours after you brew your coffee.
 Check your machine’s manual to be certain.

 Using an espresso or fine grind may cause coffee grounds to slip through the permanent filter.
 It is recommended to use medium ground coffee for the best taste and to reduce the risk of grounds in your coffee.

 Yes, the frother is a removable part on many of the machines.
 You simply twist it to disconnect the frother.
 Clean it well, and then pop it back into place.

 - If I buy a machine with a glass carafe, can I also use a thermal carafe with this machine?

 The glass carafe machines include a warming plate which is unsafe to use with the thermal carafes.